 If the construction project is for purposes other than residences – for instance, an office or commercial structure – state law allows the owner to take action under breach of contract or negligence statutes.
 The owner can also be held liable under breach of contract for non-compliance to their terms in withholding payment.

 Construction law can be complex, and when a dispute arises, you will need to speak with our experienced attorneys.
 Many other aspects of the law may also be involved, including breach of contract.
 At Mosaic Law, P.C., we are well versed in real estate and construction law and can help walk you through every phase of construction, from contract to negotiations to legal action.

 Construction Litigation Attorneys Serving San Jose, California

 Contact us immediately if you’re facing issues with a construction project.
-We proudly serve clients in San Jose, California, including South County, Santa Clara Valley, and the Santa Cruz Mountains.
+We proudly serve clients in San Jose, California, including South County, San Joaquin County, Santa Clara Valley, and the Santa Cruz Mountains.